freelawproject/judge-pics/README.md

         $last-$first-$dob.jpeg

-    Where $dob is only necessary in the case of duplicates.
-So, for example Sonia Sotomayor would be:
+    Where $dob should be completed to the highest possible granularity.
+So, for example Antonin Scalia, a well-known judge would be:

-        sotomayor-sonia.jpeg
+        scalia-antonin-1936-03-11.jpeg

     Noting that:

     - birth dates should be [set using ISO-8601 format][8601] and should be provided at the highest possible granularity.
 I.e., if only the year is known, then only the year should be provided.
-    - the name is lowercase
+    - the name is lowercase.
     - the extension is `jpeg`, not `jpg`.
-    - any punctuation marks in a judge's name should be converted to a dash, according to [Django's slugify function][slugify]
+    - any punctuation marks in a judge's name should be elided or converted to a dash, according to [Django's slugify function][slugify].

     For example:

-        o-connor-sandra.jpeg
+        oconnor-sandra-1930-03-26.jpeg

     Some judges may have multiple great portraits.
-For those, place a number after their name such as:
+For those, omit the date of birth and place a number after their name such as:

         sotomayor-sonia-2.jpeg